0BananaBig0/from_gcc_to_cpp/docs/CPPPerface.md

    that **evaluates to a value**.
 2. Expressions are the building blocks of C++ programs and can range from simple values like `42` to complex operations involving multiple variables and function calls.
-3. They are **evaluated at runtime** to produce a result, which may or may not be used further in the program.
+3. They **can be evaluated at runtime** to produce a result if possible, which may or may not be used further in the program.

 #### Types of Expressions in C++